LesleyLai/blog/src/pages/blog/cpp_lambda_part1/en.md

 The above code is undefined behavior since `name` may be destroyed when we execute the asynchronous operation.

 The implicit capture strategy works in garbage-collected languages.
-Rust can also get away with implicit capture because of its borrow checker.
+[Rust](https://www.rust-lang.org/) gets away with implicit capture because of its borrow checker.
 On the contrary, by requiring the programmer to be explicit about ownership, the C++ approach provides more flexibility than the counterparts in other programming languages.

 ## What is Lambda
 We discussed quite a lot of usage of Lambda so far.
 However, curious readers may start to wonder, what *exactly* is a C++ Lambda?
 Is it a primitive language construct like closures in functional languages?
 However, before I talk about the internal of Lambda, I will first talk about a construct date back to C++98 era, **function objects**[^3].